automata-network/docs/docs/nftfair/introduction.md

 Gas consumption plays a major role on the cost of running Fairdrops.
 This platform provides a gasless transaction experience, powered by [Conveyor](https://www.ata.network/conveyor).
 To provide the true experience of zero-cost transactions for the users, you may opt for relayer-sponsored transactions.

 Relayer-sponsored transactions do not charge ERC20 gas payment from the users.
 The event organizers would bear the full gas cost instead.
-Please reach out to our team, to get a quote and a cost breakdown for enabling relayer-sponsored transactions.
+Please reach out to us at [nftfair@ata.network](mailto:nftfair@ata.network), to get a quote and a cost breakdown for enabling relayer-sponsored transactions.

 # Ready to start?